- Getting advice

 - Academic Skills

-- Majors administered by Biochemistry and Molecular Biology
+- Majors administered by Biochemistry and Pharmacology

 A Major consists of 50 points of third year subjects in a defined area.
 All students enrolled in a BSc or BBiomedicine are required to complete a major.
 A major may have compulsory (core) subjects and additional subjects chosen from a list of electives.
 In planning your path to a Major, please pay attention to prerequisites for core and elective subjects.
-Prerequisities will have to be completed prior to undertaking the major.
+Prerequisites will have to be completed prior to undertaking the major.

 - Biochemistry and Molecular Biology: The handbook entry for this Major can be accessed here.

-- Subjects Administered by Biochemistry and Molecular
+- Subjects Administered by Biochemistry and Pharmacology

 - BCMB30001: Protein Structure and Function.
 Semester 2.
 The handbook entry for this Subject can be accessed here.